 The Council does not regulate fares for private hire vehicles.
-Drivers of private hire vehicles are not permitted to set fares and all journeys must be calculated on the taximeter (if one is fitted), or by way of agreement with the private hire operator at the time the journey is booked in person, by telephone, online, or via a phone app.
+Drivers of private hire vehicles are not permitted to set fares and all journeys must be calculated on the taximeter if one is fitted, or by way of agreement with the private hire operator at the time the journey is booked in person, by telephone, online, or via an app.

-Drivers must, if requested by the passenger, provide written receipts with details of the journey and drivers name and badge number.
+Drivers must, if requested by the passenger, provide written or electronic receipts that include details of the journey and the drivers name and badge number.